akanshSirohi/SharexSDK/README.md

 # SharexSDK Documentation

 The SharexSDK library is a JavaScript library that facilitates communication between clients and servers using WebSocket technology.
 It provides an abstraction for handling common actions in a WebSocket-based application.
-The library is designed to develop the ShareX app plugins.
+It also provides the functionality to access Json based DB functions that is designed to work with sharex only.
+This library is designed to develop the ShareX app plugins only.

 ## Installation